MrStarbird/LotW-Randomizer/ReadMe.txt

 MSX-Style Dungeon:
 The game's dungeon can be altered to completely to (somewhat) match the style used in the original MSX version of the game.
 Treasures are different and boxes can be in different locations.
 Many of the sections have completely different designs.
 Overall, this form of the dungeon is a LOT harder.

+Sprite sets:
+For cosmetic purposes, the character, item, and enemy sprites can be changed to either the original Legend of Zelda or to Link's Awakening.

 Spoiler Option:
 By checking this option, you will recieve a text file in the same location as the randomized rom and with the same name.
-This will tell you what treasure is in what area.
+This will tell you what treasure is in what area and what each shop contains.

 4. Known Issues